-The Treasury Select Committee asked the former Chief Executive of Barclays, Bob Diamond, to appear before the Committee on Wednesday 4 July so that the Committee could question him about the penalties levied against Barclays by authorities in the UK and the US following an investigation into the submission of various interbank offered rates
+The Treasury Select Committee asked the former Chief Executive of Barclays, Bob Diamond, to appear before the Committee on Wednesday 4 July so that the Committee could question him about the penalties levied against Barclays by authorities in the UK and the US following an investigation into the submission of interbank offered rates.

 Watch the session and read a transcript

 Watch the session on Parliament TV and read an uncorrected transcript of the evidence

 Commenting prior to the evidence session, the Chairman of the Treasury Select Committee, Andrew Tyrie MP, said:

 "The Libor interest rate benchmark - crucial to transactions right across the economy and affecting millions of people - was systematically rigged over a period of years.

 It appears that many banks were involved and Barclays were the first to own up.

 This is the most damaging scam I can recall.